 Money and debt is a HUGE problem everywhere right now.
 Every time I think of money and budgeting I think of Carrie from Sex & The City.
-Charging tomatoes and constantly overspending on shoes seemed funny watching it.
+Charging tomatoes and constantly overspending on shoes.
 But when you’re the one with a closest of shoes and a $0 budget for everything else, suddenly it’s not so fun anymore (I seriously don’t know how she afforded all those cocktails!).

 This strategy is the simple way I manage my money.
+It’s great to teach you how to save money from your salary every month.
+It’s aumtoated too so you never have to touch it once it’s done #discipline!
 It has helped me to stop overspending and taught me the value in saving for things I wanted.
 I also loved the simplicity of it.
-Once you set this up, you don’t have to touch it until the next year (and only if your budget changes).
-And that’s the best part!

 1. Find a budget planner & fill it in!

-The first step in organising your money is to budget!
+The first step how to save money from your salary every month is to budget!

 It’s important to know what expenses to expect and how much to put aside.

 I have a free online budget tool I use.
 It is from an Australian website but it makes no difference!
 My favourite part of this budget is you can add your figures as they are!
 So i.e. say your phone bill is $30 a month.
 You just chuck in $30 and make sure that the option next to it says monthly.
 Your groceries however are a weekly expense.
 So you chuck in how much groceries are and make sure the section next to that says weekly.

 You also might be wondering what the numbers on the right are ($360 & $5,200).
 This is how much the expense is over a year.

 The budget tool also gives you the option to see how much your expenses are yearly, monthly or weekly!!
 Which is what the right column is for.

 My favourite part about this tool is it shows you your expenses weekly, monthly or yearly.
 This is what the right column is for.